TIY-Charleston-Front-End-May2016/reviews/README.md

-# reviews
-Content from optional afternoon reviews
+This directory includes content from optional afternoon reviews.
+Suggest new topics on Slack.